 - New to Neighborhood: orientation class held throughout the year

-- Bridging Groups: four-week long introduction to the Church and Unitarian Universalism
+- Bridging Groups: two-week long introduction to the Church and Unitarian Universalism

 Social Groups & Events

-- People of Color: activities and discussion that address issues of diversity.
+- Neighborhood People of Color: activities and discussion that address issues of diversity.
 Meets on the 4th Sunday of the month after 2nd service

-- Camp de Benneville Pines: summer & winter camp in San Bernardino Mountains
+- Camp de Benneville Pines: summer and winter camp in San Bernardino Mountains

 - Social Justice Knitting: every other Wednesday evening

 - Esperanza: home-building in Tijuana every Fall and Spring